-Popcorn lovers everywhere are turning away from conventionally grown kernels, and searching for a somewhat rarer fix for their popcorn habit.
+Popcorn lovers everywhere are turning away from conventionally grown kernels, and searching for a somewhat rarer fix of superior quality for their popcorn habit.
 Yes, you guessed it—heirloom popcorn.

-Unlike conventionally grown popcorn, heirloom popcorn hasn’t changed for thousands of years.
-Each strain of popcorn has its own unique taste profile, texture, and nutrients, making the somewhat basic snack into a new adventure with each strain you try.
+Unlike conventionally grown popcorn, heirloom popcorn hasn't changed for thousands of years.
+Each strain of organic ancient grain popcorn has its own unique taste profile, texture, and nutrients, making the somewhat basic, gluten-free snack into a new adventure with each strain you try.

 Varieties that will change how you view popcorn

 We are so far removed from highly nutritious foods bursting with natural flavor, it can be hard to imagine our non-processed foods used to have taste.
 Yet these popcorn brands will change all that.
 Here are a few to try if you're curious about what popcorn may taste like before industrialization caught up with it.

 Bur Oaks Farm Red Popcorn

 This striking red popcorn explodes into whiter than average popcorn.
 The major difference most people notice right away upon trying it is how tender each popcorn piece in the batch is.
 The texture is much more refined than the traditional white or yellow corn we are used to, and reviewers have remarked on its incredible flavor.
 Reviewers report eating the popcorn with no salt or flavorings, and finding it still tasty and filling.
 An amazing change when we think of how taste free some varieties can be without salt and butter to make them more appealing.